oneinfra/oneinfra/docs/DESIGN.md

 in a fine grained way; you will be able to create more `API server` instances without having to create more `Controller Manager` or `Scheduler` instances.

-# Non-goals

-* Create or manage infrastructure in any way
-* Upgrade clusters
-* Perform any kind of worker node management
-  * The only exception is the joining process for setting up the VPN client

 # Conceptual architecture diagram